 |

-The ANDVT-family of voice encryption devices was launched in the late-1970s
+The ANDVT-family was launched in the late-1970s

 with the introduction of the AN/USC-43 Tactical Terminal (TACTERM).